opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

 between different algorithms solving the same problem.
 This section is devoted to matching descriptors that cannot be represented as vectors in a multidimensional space. ``GenericDescriptorMatcher`` is a more generic interface for descriptors.
 It does not make any assumptions about descriptor representation.
-Every descriptor with the
-:ref:`DescriptorExtractor` interface has a wrapper with the ``GenericDescriptorMatcher`` interface (see :ref:`VectorDescriptorMatcher` ).
+Every descriptor with the :cpp:class:`DescriptorExtractor` interface has a wrapper with the ``GenericDescriptorMatcher`` interface (see :cpp:class:`VectorDescriptorMatcher` ).
-There are descriptors such as the One-way descriptor and Ferns that have the ``GenericDescriptorMatcher`` interface implemented but do not support
+There are descriptors such as the One-way descriptor and Ferns that have the ``GenericDescriptorMatcher`` interface implemented but do not support ``DescriptorExtractor``.
-:ref:`DescriptorExtractor` .

 .. index:: GenericDescriptorMatcher